 Specially prepared materials, online, print-based or a combination of these, are the basis for all subjects, with students completing regular tasks which they return to their teachers for assistance, feedback and assessment.

 It is an ongoing relationship

-We also conduct a number of Residential Schools and workshops and teachers may visit isolated students at their home or at their home school during the year.
-This encourages friendly liaison between home and school, and provides additional support beyond that is available from subject teachers.
+We also conduct a number of Residential Schools and workshops and teachers may visit isolated students at their home location during the year.
+This encourages friendly liaison and provides additional support.